Storer College: National League of Colored Women visit, 1896

 In July 1896, the first national convention of the National League of Colored Women, meeting in Washington, D.C., visited Harpers Ferry, the John Brown Fort, and the college.
-They passed a resolution condemning "the authorities of Storer College for preventng those who have contributed for thesupport of Lincoln Hall from using the latter during the present summer, as has been the custom heretofore."
+They passed a resolution condemning "the authorities of Storer College for preventing those who have contributed for the support of Lincoln Hall from using the latter during the present summer, as has been the custom heretofore."

 Niagara Movement conference, 1906

 The Niagara Movement, predecessor of the NAACP, is closely linked to Storer.
 Formed by a group of leading African-American intellectuals, the Niagara Movement planned a campaign to eliminate discrimination based on race.
 The movement's leader, W. E. B. Du Bois, a sociologist with a PhD, rejected the prevalent theory of "accommodation", as opposed to social equality, promoted by Booker T. Washington, President of the Tuskegee Institute.

 The program for its first meeting, celebrated in Fort Erie, Ontario, for fear of disruptions in Buffalo, New York, was typed on the back of Storer letterhead.

 The Movement's second conference, the first in the U.S., was held at Storer in 1906.
 Attendees walked to John Brown's Fort, which shortly thereafter was moved to the campus.

 The 1907 meeting would also have been held at Storer, but the school's white administrators would not permit it, because of pressures placed on them.

 The Niagara Movement published an annual "Address to the World", demanding voting rights (the mass of African Americans in the South had been essentially disenfranchised by the turn of the century), educational and economic opportunities, justice in the courts, and recognition in unions and the military.
 Many conservative African-American and white leaders became alienated by their approach, which eroded potential political support.
 During the 1906 conference, Storer staff expressed discomfort with the group's militancy, and dismay at their tendency to consider even progressive whites as the enemy.

 By 1910, five years after it was formed, the Niagara Movement was dissolved.
 While it did not produce material gains in the civil rights arena, its leaders had announced their intention to pursue full civil rights, thereby laying a valuable foundation for the development of a more broad-based push for equality.

 The National Association for the Advancement of Colored People (NAACP) was formed in New York City in 1910 with an interracial board, and many of the members of the failing Niagara Movement quickly joined it.
 The NAACP had many of the same goals of the Niagara Movement; it also pursued a concentrated program of litigation campaigns in the effort to overturn of barriers to voter registration and voting, end state and local jurisdictions' segregation of housing, gain integrated public transportation and other facilities, seek integrated public education, achieve fair jury trials for blacks, and similar goals.